ngbrown/NewsletterSignupDemo/README.txt

 Building source
 ===
-To build, run build.cmd.
+To build, run build.cmd or load solution into Visual Studio 2010 and build from there.

 Running
 ==
 It requires a Raven DB instance for data storage.
-Run the included exe: .\RavinServer\Raven.Server.exe.
+Run the included exe: .\RavenServer\Raven.Server.exe.
 This will launch a service at port 8080.

 SQL Express is required to be installed to support the reporting of user activity.

-The web application can be launched through Visual Studio's embedded web server (Ctl-F5) or if IIS Express is installed, use the included "LaunchIISExpress.cmd".
-The application will launch at http://localhost:8081/.
+The web application can be launched through Visual Studio's embedded web server (Ctl-F5).

+Or if IIS Express is installed, use the included "LaunchIISExpress.cmd", then the application will launch at http://localhost:8081/.
 To view the current subscriptions to the newsletter, go to http://localhost:8081/Subscription.

 Future expandability
 ===